 The Fort St. John Campus is located on the north edge of the city, adjacent to the scenic Fish Creek Park and Community Forest.
 The campus serves more than 1,800 students each year, enrolled in a variety of programming.

 In 2007, the Jim Kassen Industry Training Centre opened on the Fort St. John Campus.
 The building provides new facilities for a number of Trades, Apprenticeship and Technology programs, and is also the home to the provincial Centre of Training Excellence in Oil and Gas.
 The Centre of Excellence is designed to develop provincial guidelines to ensure the training of workers for the oil and gas industry.

 Trades and Apprenticeship programs available in Fort St. John include: Automotive Service Technician, Commercial Transport/Heavy Duty Technician, Electrician, Industrial Instrumentation Mechanic, Oil and Gas Field Operator, and Power Engineering and Gas Processing.

 Students can also start towards achieving a university degree by completing first year University Arts and Sciences courses.
 NLC has credit transfer agreements with a number of post-secondary institutions in B.C.

 Vocational and diploma programs include Business Management, Early Childhood Education and Care, Social Services Worker, Education Assistant, and Applied Business Technology.

-Workforce Training/ Continuing Education department offers a wide assortment of general interest and employment related courses in safety, first aid, oil and gas, computer training and other areas.
+Our Continuing Education department offers a wide assortment of general interest and employment-related courses in safety, first aid, oil and gas, computer training and other areas.

-The Fort St. John Campus is home to NLC’s International Education department.
-Students from around the world enrol at NLC to learn English before moving to other NLC programming, or continuing their education at other post-secondary institutions.
+Students from around the world enrol at NLC to learn English and take other NLC programs, or continue their education at another post-secondary institution.